-Major League Baseball’s all-time leader in runs scored and stolen bases will be one of four Hall of Famers who will compete in the fifth annual Hall of Fame Classic at Doubleday Field, the National Baseball Hall of Fame announced Wednesday.
+Major League Baseball’s all-time leader in runs scored and stolen bases will be one of four Hall of Famers who will compete in the fifth annual Hall of Fame Classic at Doubleday Field, the National Baseball Hall of Fame announced.

-More than 20 other retired major leaguers will participate in the event, which spent its first four years as a staple of Father’s Day Weekend in Cooperstown.
+More than 20 other retired major leaguers will participate in the event, which spent its first four years on Father’s Day Weekend.

-The Hall announced Wednesday that the teams, which will managed by Bobby Cox and Cito Gaston, will feature Brian Boehringer, Bob Boone, Bret Boone, Bert Campaneris, Doug Creek, Will Clark, John Doherty, Brian Fisher, Cliff Floyd, Jeffery Hammonds, Jim Hannan, Todd Haney, T.J.
+The Hall recently announced that the teams, which will be managed by Bobby Cox and Cito Gaston, will feature Brian Boehringer, Bob Boone, Bret Boone, Bert Campaneris, Doug Creek, Will Clark, John Doherty, Brian Fisher, Cliff Floyd, Jeffery Hammonds, Jim Hannan, Todd Haney, T.J.
 Mathews, Brian McRae, Desi Relaford and Dmitri Young.
-The Hall added that the complete rosters for the Classic will be announced by the end of this month.
+TComplete rosters for will be announced soon.

 Henderson finished his 25-year MLB career in 2003 with 2,295 runs and 1,406 stolen bases.
 He played for nine MLB teams — including the New York Yankees and the New York Mets — during a career that started with the Oakland A’s.